BAAL-NF/baal-nf/doc/Design.md

 ## Coarse-grained QC

 We use FastQC and FastQ-screen to perform go/no-go filtering.
-Automated adapter trimming is done with trim galore with default arguments.
+Automated adapter trimming is done with TrimGalore with default arguments.
 Which files are kept or filtered out can most easily be deduced by looking at the MultiQC report for a given transcription factor and cell line.

 These filters are intended to be lenient and coarse-grained, to remove e.g. contaminated or very low read-quality samples that might pollute the results.